Important Note to All Patients

 - Can I pay by credit card?

 - According to my Explanation of Benefits (EOB), I am only liable for a certain amount of money and the balance is to be written off, as my physician is a participating provider.
-What should I do if my bill does not reflect this?
+What should I do?

 - May I speak to someone in person?